The High Cost of the 'Standard' Dynamics 365 Implementation

 - Vague industry references, case studies from unrelated verticals don't validate expertise in yours.

-- No Power Platform or CRM fluency, if automation and sales alignment aren't part of their proposal language, expect integration problems later.
+- No Power Platform or CRM fluency, if automation and sales-and-service alignment aren't part of their proposal language, expect integration problems later.

 Vet your partner with the same rigor you'd apply to any major capital investment.
 The technical debt discussed in the previous section is rarely born from bad code, it's born from a mismatched partnership.
 And as you'll see next, even the best partner relationship can unravel if the data feeding your new system is fundamentally broken.